-Annual Native tree sale
+Annual Native Tree, Flower and Plant sale

 Every fall the SWCD brings you a wide selection of native trees and shrubs for your landscape and conservation needs.
+Beginning 2025 the SWCD will be offering a selection of native flowers and grasses as well.

-Native trees are a good choice for your project because they are uniquely suited to our soils, weather, and pests AND they have unique and crucial relationships with the insects, pollinators, and birds our ecosystem depends on.
+Natives are a good choice for your project because they are uniquely suited to our soils, weather, and pests AND they have unique and crucial relationships with the insects, pollinators, and birds our ecosystem depends on.

 Go native!